mukeshpatell/perx-assignment/readme.md

 ## Setup and Running

+You also have to create a .env file in both the root directory and the app directory, the .env file should define these enviroment variables, POSTGRES_USER
+POSTGRES_PASSWORD
+PG_HOST
+PG_PORT
+PGDATA
+POSTGRES_DB

 To set up and run the project:

 1. Ensure Docker and Docker Compose are installed on your system.